 - Contact information, including email address and phone number

 - Other information relevant to customer surveys and/or offers

-Where TouchRight Software receives any personal data (as defined by the General Data Protection Regulation) (“the Act”)) from a Client, TouchRight shall ensure that it fully complies with the provisions of the Act and only deals with the data to fulfil its obligations under the contract.
+Where TouchRight Software receives any personal data (as defined under data protection law) from a Client, TouchRight shall ensure that it fully complies with the provisions of applicable law.

 What we do with the information we gather